michaelneri/image-based-network-traffic-anomaly-detection/README.md

 ## Preprocessed dataset

-The link for downloading the dataset will be available soon.
+You can download the used dataset from the following Google Drive [link](https://drive.google.com/drive/folders/1yN96Jad-bSbUzRPmh6wv8600H4TKf7if?usp=sharing).

 ## Instructions